xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 By default the standard set of product tabs is as follows:
    * **Description** : Shows the product SKU, weight and detailed product description
    * **Specification** : Shows the info about all available {% link "product options and attributes " ref_uaJk8ete %}
-   * **Comments** : Shows the customer comments on a product added via special modules (Go social, Disqus, VK comments, etc.)
+   * **Comments** : Shows the customer comments on a product added via special addons (Go social, Disqus, VK comments, etc.)
    * **Reviews** : Shows an {% link "average rating" ref_XBriIS6B %} of a product if it was rated and customer reviews (if any).

 If necessary, you can change the set of tabs used on your store's product details pages; for example, it is possible to hide any tab you do not need, change the order in which the tabs appear or add more tabs of your own.